 On Diwali, we express our happiness by exchanging gifts and sweets.
 Go organic this Diwali by gifting organic gifts to your friends and relative.
 There are a number of options available in the market; you can gift organic soaps and creams, organic teas, spices, gourmet ice creams or coffee.
 If you want to gift something different you can gift plants.
 You have a variety of ornamental plants at your disposal.
-Opt for eco-friendly gifts like eco-friendly Diwali hampers and go soft on nature.
+Go for eco-friendly gifts like eco-friendly Diwali hampers and go soft on nature.
 A great way to start celebrating eco-friendly Diwali, changing your gifting habits is a great idea.

 6. Notch-Up your Crockery

 What is Diwali, if not gorging on our favourite sweets and delicious dinner entourages with family.
 This Diwali, resist buying expensive crockery for all the festivities instead serve dinner on banana leaves.
 Not only will your guests appreciate your creative knack but also benefit from the multiple perks that the banana leaves have to offer on the nourishment front.
 If you love unicorns, you wouldn't be able to resist the charms of Unicorn Teapot Set - 6 Pcs.
 Go ahead and start a trend.